mgmarti/Life-On-Track/README.md

 > Fill this quoted section with a summary of your project.
 3-5 sentences describing the problem and how your application solves it.
 (Even a game is solving a problem to a degree) - What makes your app stand out from other apps like it (Do some competitor research)

+The app is going to do is instead of using multiple apps to manage the most important topics that we have in life like: family, health, finances, church, children, expenses  etc we are going to have everything on a single app, on a single page where you can set up goals and habits to reach those goals and see piecharts/ stats about the progress of reaching those goals.

 ## Developers

 - Juan Delgado (https://github.com/sebasdelgado24)